econpy/torque/README.md

 ### Roadmap ###

 * Sanity Checks and Warnings for merges and deletes
-* Fix csv and json exports...which don't work
 * Allow for csv imports...captures un-uploaded but recorded data when emailed from torque
   * Email-receiver for this?
 LONG SHOT, but have the server read an email address so you can email tracks from the app
 * Ian Hawkins has a google map pin show up when hovering over his graphs on his reference viewer...different system, but it'd be cool to implement.
 * Idea: speed heatmap for the map track.
+(Google Maps iOS API has gradient polylines, javascript API does not...may not be possible for now).